 “At Vinventions we believe in innovation,” says director of global marketing communications, Reka Haros, adding this philosophy is in everything the company does to push the wine closures industry forward.
 “It’s also something that is valued above all by the Born Digital Wine Awards.
 Together, we’re changing the way we talk about, think about and communicate about wine in the industry.”

-Entries to the BDWA will open on 1 December 2018 and remain open until the end of the year.
+Entries to the BDWA will open on 1 December 2018 and at midnight, 7 January 2019.
 Communicators from around the globe are welcome to enter and may submit entries in English, Spanish, French, Italian, Portuguese and German.
 The categories are:

 - Best Editorial Content: An opportunity for writers to show what they have to say about any angle of the wine business with high-quality, well-written text.